bitcraze/bitcraze-website/src/products/crazyflie-2.md

 {% product_highlight
 fa-random;
 Always evolving;
-The firmware and software are continuously being updated with various improvements and new features.
+Continuously updated and improved
 %}

 {% collapse_section Read more %}
 We continuously work on the firmware, software, documentation and new creative ways of using the system.
-We also continuously design new expansion decks that adds new functionality, posibilities and expands the Crazyflie eco system.
+We also design new expansion decks that adds new functionality, posibilities and expands the Crazyflie eco system.
 The platform supports wireless firmware updates via radio and Bluetooth LE, so when a new firmware is released